|Back to Back Issues Page|

 The essential sugars glucose and galactose can then be used by your body.

-However, if you can't digest lactose you will not receive any galactose or glucose as this requires the right enzymes and other co-factors.
+However, if you can't digest lactose you will not receive any galactose or glucose from the lactose as this requires the right enzymes and other co-factors.

 That's why people who are lactose intolerant usually have a very hard time digesting milk or more specifically pasteurized milk - because it is void of enzymes and is a "lifeless" food.